Is Overtraining a Myth? (Real Life Examples)

 A more common protocol for gymnasts is to take diuretic drugs (1), helping them to reduce water weight, thus giving them an unfair advantage.

-When observing amateur gymnasts who are yet to reach elite level, they too perform calisthenic exercises regularly, however they have significantly less muscularity compared to older gymnasts at Olympic level.
+When observing amateur gymnasts who are yet to reach elite level, they too perform calisthenic exercises regularly; however, they have significantly less muscularity compared to older gymnasts at the Olympic level.

 Instead, gymnast’s extensive training volume is likely the culprit for exceptional muscle hypertrophy.

 Note: Bodybuilders also incorporate bodyweight movements (similar to gymnasts) into their training.
-This gives further evidence for the difference in growth being due to increases volume and TUT (time under tension).
+This gives further evidence for the difference in growth being due to increased volume and TUT (time under tension).

 Gymnast Volume vs Bodybuilder Volume

-The average weight lifter trains arms once or twice per week.
-Thus giving a total of 1-2 hours of ‘volume’ for the biceps/triceps per week.
+The average weightlifter trains arms once or twice per week.
+Thus giving a total of 1-2 hours of ‘volume’ for the biceps and triceps per week.

-Gina Paulhus who took part in the USA olympic program, says gymnasts train for 30 hours a week (2).
-This correlates as 6 hours a day x 5 times a week.
+Gina Paulhus, who took part in the USA Olympic program, says gymnasts train for 30 hours a week (2).
+This equates to 6 hours a day x 5 times a week.

-Gymnasts have 6 different events to train for being: floor, pommel horse, still rings, vault, parallel bars and horizontal bar.
+Gymnasts have six different events to train for: floor, pommel horse, still rings, vault, parallel bars, and horizontal bar.

-Out of these 6 events, 4 stand out as being particularly demanding on the upper body: pommel horse, rings, and the 2 bar events.
+Out of these six events, four stand out as being particularly demanding on the upper body: the pommel horse, rings, and the 2-bar events.

-By subtracting 1 hour out of the gymnast schedule to allow for a warm up and warm down, this gives them 5 hours to perform six different events.
+By subtracting 1 hour from the gymnast’s schedule to allow for a warm-up and warm-down, this gives them 5 hours to perform six different events.

-Thus practicing for 50 minutes for each event.
-In total the 4 demanding events that work the upper body adds up to 200 minutes = 3 hours and 20 minutes.
+Thus, practice for 50 minutes for each event.
+In total, the four demanding events that work the upper body add up to 200 minutes, or 3 hours and 20 minutes.

-Multiply 3 hours 20 minutes by 5 = 16 hours of upper body per week.
+Multiply 3 hours by 20 minutes by 5 to get 16 hours of upper body per week.

 In comparison, the average amount of volume a bodybuilder will train for is:

-(Main muscle groups trained during a 7 day duration).
+(Main muscle groups were trained during a 7-day duration.)

-Conclusion: An Olympic gymnast’s muscles will be under tension for almost exactly 5x longer in comparison to the average weight lifter.
+Conclusion: An Olympic gymnast’s muscles will be under tension for almost exactly 5 times longer in comparison to the average weightlifter.

-This gives evidence to disprove the bodybuilding theory of: training a muscle for more than 60 minutes in a workout, multiple times per week is overtraining.
+This gives evidence to disprove the bodybuilding theory that training a muscle for more than 60 minutes in a workout multiple times per week is overtraining.

 Real Life Proof #2 – Prisoners